virtualritz/rust-diffusion-limited-aggregation/README.md

 [download](https://www.3delight.com/download) & install this renderer
 for your platform (supported: Linux, macOS & Windows).

-It comes with a free, 12-core license and a 1,000 (!) minutes worth of cloud credits on registration.
+It comes with a free, 12-core license and 1,000 (!) minutes worth of cloud credits on registration.
 The latter may come in handy once you start experimenting with the ɴsɪ crate or this codebase yourself.